 Most modern mice are able to track accurately at low DPI, but the issue with some mice at high DPI is that the sensor is no longer tracking one to one to physical movement and uses software to increase sensitivity, this can cause inaccuracies.

-Another way software tries to help, acceleration moves the cursor at an increasing rate when you move the mouse faster.
+Acceleration is another way software tries to help, acceleration moves the cursor at an increasing rate when you move the mouse faster.
+If you move your mouse 20 cm across the mouse pad slowly, with acceleration, the cursor would be in a different spot if you had moved your mouse quickly 20 cm.

 Prediction and Angle Snapping